MARKETING ANALYTICS2025-10-14

 Correlating metrics is one of the biggest Mistakes of marketing analytics.
 Often, large data sets contain several similar or near-identical observations that can be interpreted (wrongly) as a correlation, leading to managers putting forth an erroneous hypothesis, eventually.

 See the challenge, here?
 The difficulty of verifying whether otherwise causal relationships within large pools of data are linked or not, based on which you can then initiate some marketing action, is something that every data analyst faces.
 Studies in the past and the experience of data analysts have shown that such ‘correlations’ are bound to crop up in the world of big data.
 Take the rapidly evolving field of machine learning, for example.
-MI-based algorithms may throw up correlations on analysis of data but are these superficial or casual is something that the data analysts need to understand first, before initiating any action.
+ML-based algorithms may reveal correlations in data analysis, but whether these are superficial or causal is something that data analysts need to understand first before initiating any action.

 So what have we learned here?
-Finding associations between metrics is a good method but marketers and data analysts have to guard against illogical inferences when they find a set of metrics increasing or decreasing, simultaneously.
+Finding associations between metrics is a good method, but marketers and data analysts must guard against illogical inferences when a set of metrics increases or decreases simultaneously.
 All correlation does not always imply causation.

 Mistake 3: Failing to visualize your data correctly

 That’s right.
-At the end of it, all lies data visualization to deliver the results to the team and audience.
+Ultimately, data visualization is used to deliver the results to the team and audience.
 And that can be a complex task.
 Visualizing data helps you capture your results and share them.
-Not doing that properly can lead to the misrepresentation of data or perhaps, even convey half the message.
+Not doing that properly can lead to the misrepresentation of data or perhaps even convey only part of the message.

 Marketing Analytics Mistakes

-Good data visualization is all about presenting the data in a way that’s not only easy to grasp but also saves the person looking at the dashboard time and effort.
-Which means the presentation of information in a visually pleasing and easy-to-understand manner.
+Good data visualization is about presenting data in a way that’s not only easy to grasp but also saves the viewer time and effort.
+This means presenting information in a visually pleasing and easy-to-understand manner.

 Some of the other common mistakes in marketing analytics